Fedrosauro/Quoridor/README.md

 ### Setup

-Each player has a meeple, and a set of walls.
+Each player has a meeple and a set of walls.

 The players stay on opposite sides of the board.